-Our law offices handle a variety of personal injury cases, from auto accidents to wrongful death to premise and product liability.
+Our attorneys handle a variety of personal injury cases, from auto accidents to wrongful death to premise and product liability.
 A variety of common law torts allow parties to recover damages for economic, physical, or emotional injuries.
 These torts include negligence, assault, battery, false arrest and false imprisonment, invasion of privacy, intentional and negligent infliction of emotional distress, and defamation, slander, and libel.

 Arbitration, mediation, and other forms of alternative dispute resolution provide for the resolution of legal disputes outside of the court system.
 Courts frequently order parties involved in litigation to attempt to resolve their dispute in private mediation or arbitration or Court-sponsored alternative dispute resolution processes, including settlement conferences and binding judicial arbitration.
 Arbitration is a process by which the parties submit their dispute to one or more neutral arbitrators for a formal decision as to which party prevails in the legal dispute.

 Arbitration can be binding or non-binding.
 Usually, the decision reached by an arbitrator in a binding arbitration proceeding cannot be appealed to the Courts and is a final legal order which awards monetary damages or other relief to the prevailing party (i.e. the arbitration award).
 Non-binding arbitration does not result in a final, legally-enforceable decision or order.
 Mediation differs from arbitration in that the neutral third-party mediator does not make a decision about which party prevails in the legal dispute.
 Rather, a mediator works with both parties to assess the strengths and weaknesses of their legal positions and to negotiate a settlement of the case.